chef/chef-web-docs/content/licensing/_index.md

     weight = 10
 +++

-Either the [Chef End User License Agreement (Chef EULA)](#chef-eula) or your commercial agreement with Progress Software Corporation governs commercial distributions of Chef products.
-The [Apache License, Version 2.0](#apache-20) governs the reuse of source code of open-source Progress Chef projects.

-Chef licenses come in [three different license tiers](#license-tiers) depending on your use case.
+This document gives an overview of Chef product licenses and license tiers.

-Before you can use distributions of Chef products, you must [accept the Chef license](accept).
-You must also [add a license key](add_license) if you use the following products:
+Before you can use distributions of Chef products, you must [accept the Chef End User License Agreement (Chef EULA)](accept).

+The following products also require a [license key](license_key):

 - Chef InSpec 6 or greater

 Licensing is available for non-profit, research, and academic organizations through a special, free, or highly discounted commercial license in [Progress Chef's Non-Profit Entitlement Program](https://www.chef.io/nonprofit-entitlement-program).

 ## Licenses

+All Chef products are governed by the [Chef End User License Agreement (Chef EULA)](#chef-eula) or the [Chef Master License and Services Agreement (Chef MLSA)](#chef-mlsa).
+The source code of open-source Chef projects is governed by the [Apache 2.0 license](#apache-20).

+Third-party software included in our distributions may have individual licenses which are listed in the `/opt/<PRODUCT-NAME>/LICENSE` file.
+You can find individual copies of all referenced licenses in the `/opt/<PRODUCT-NAME>/LICENSES` directory.

 ### Chef EULA